sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-file-management-1/README.md

 ![Reading a file](assets/cli-3.png)

-`cat`, short for _concatenate_, was designed to be used to print the combined contents of a multiple files.
-If you only give it one file though, it prints the contents of the file to the screen.
+`cat`, short for _concatenate_, was originally designed to print the combined contents of a multiple files.
+If you only give it one file, it prints the contents of the file to the screen.

 ## Moving files and folders